mikelemilia/ped-conformational-analysis/README.md

 This class, named `PedFeatures`, takes care of the whole second task workflow.
 In detail, once an instance is initialized, the workflow is the following:

 - firstly, class method `choice_maker` is called.
-Initially it loads (or if not present, compute) the models features of corresponding to the first task with `load_models_files`: as a matter of fact, if the features files have not been generated within the first task, the program will automatically generate them (but will not perform the first task analysis steps).
+Initially it loads the models features corresponding to the first task with `load_models_files`: if the features files have not been previously generated , the program will automatically generate them (but will not perform the first task analysis steps).
   The function then checks whether ped features files should be generated or loaded (as happens in the first task).
 The only difference is the folder within each feature file is saved that is `data/ped-features` and the name of the file that now is simply `PEDxxxxx_features.csv`